How to Delete a User Profile in Windows 10

 1. Click on the magnifying glass in the bottom-left corner of your screen.

-whoami /user” and paste in the Command Prompt.
+whoami /user and paste it into Command Prompt.

-HKEY_LOCAL_MACHINE>SOFTWARE>Microsoft>Windows NT>CurrentVersion>ProfileList” and paste it into the Registry.
+8. Copy HKEY_LOCAL_MACHINE>SOFTWARE>Microsoft>Windows NT>CurrentVersion>ProfileList and paste it into the Registry.

 10. Click on the right SID folder.

-14. Find “State” under “ProfileImagePath” on the right pane.
+14. Double-click on State; it’s under ProfileImagePath on the right pane.

 You’ve successfully managed to restore your user profile.
 The next time you go to Local Disc (C:), you’ll see your restored user profile there.